fredeil/INF-1101/README.md

 # INF-1101
-Datastructures and Algorithms in C.

-## Something
+Algorithms and data structures in C, implemented in the most easiest and naive way possible